 In 2006, with a grant from the Joan Mitchell Foundation, Golden started photographing the woods behind her grandmother's house in Massachusetts before it was demolished.
 Four years later, she received a Long-term Ecological Research Grant in the Arts from the National Science Foundation to study the different ways that artists and scientists depict ecological change at the world's "most wired forest," The Harvard Forest in Petersham, MA.
 Working in collaboration with printmaker Jeremy Lundquist, Golden reordered their forestry museum.

 The challenge of describing a changing landscape continues to fuel her work.
 As a fellow in Critical Studies at the Core Program at the Museum of Fine Arts Houston, she spent a year researching and writing about how vision functions in a landscape.
-With the Jerome Foundation Emerging Artist Fellowship last year, Golden refocused her work on a landscape closer to home--the urban prairie in Minneapolis, Minnesota.
-In support of this project, Golden received a 2015 Jerome Foundation Fellowship for Emerging Artists and a 2017 Minnesota State Arts Board Grant.
+In 2015, Golden refocused her work on a landscape closer to home--the urban prairie in Minneapolis, Minnesota.
+In support of this project, she received a 2015 Jerome Foundation Fellowship for Emerging Artists and a 2017 Minnesota State Arts Board Grant.

 Golden was recently an Artist-in-Residence at the College of Biological Sciences Conservatory at the University of Minnesota, which houses rare and endangered plants from around the world.
 In 2016-2017 Golden was a Visiting Assistant Professor in Drawing and Critical Theory at the University of Minnesota.
 She is currently Visiting Faculty in Painting and Drawing at the Minneapolis College of Art and Design.

-Golden's work has been included in numerous solo and group exhibitions nationally and internationally, including the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago, IL; Lawndale Art Center in Houston, TX; Gallery 44: Centre for Contemporary Photography in Toronto, ON; The Cue Foundation in New York, NY and the Rochester Art Center in Rochester, MN.
+Golden's work has been included in numerous solo and group exhibitions nationally and internationally, including the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago, IL; Lawndale Art Center in Houston, TX; Gallery 44: Centre for Contemporary Photography in Toronto, ON; The Cue Foundation in New York, NY; the Rochester Art Center in Rochester, MN and The Painting Center in New York, NY.

 The forces at work in my images are light and darkness (reflectivity, translucency, brilliancy, absorption), entropy and decay (films, residue, accretions, dissolution, cuts) and moisture (wetness, drips, condensation, melting, steam, droplets, icing over).
 I use these elements to produce and preserve the extraordinary in the unkempt spaces of urban nature.